Shantinatha: Iconography

 Shantinatha is usually depicted in a sitting or standing meditative posture with the symbol of a deer or antelope beneath him.
 Every tīrthankara has a distinguishing emblem that allows worshippers to distinguish similar-looking idols of the tirthankaras.
 The deer or antelope emblem of Shantinath is usually carved below the legs of the tirthankara.
 Like all tirthankaras, Shantinath is depicted with Shrivatsa (Note: A special symbol that marks the chest of a Tirthankara.
 The yoga pose is very common in Buddhism, Hinduism, and Jainism.
 Each tradition has had a distinctive auspicious chest mark that allows devotees to identify a meditating statue as a symbolic icon for their theology.
 There are several srivasta found in ancient and medieval Jain artworks, and these are not found on Buddhist or Hindu art works.) and downcast eyes.

+Ancient artifacts and idols

+Archaeological evidence of Shantinatha's veneration was recovered from the Akota Bronzes in Gujarat.
+Documented extensively by scholar Umakant Premanand Shah, this excavation yielded a rare bronze idol depicting Shantinatha in the Jivantasvami style.
+This artifact provides crucial physical evidence of his medieval worship and the advanced metallurgical casting techniques of the post-Gupta era.